 Fail #2: Betfair’s Octopus traffic chaos

-Gambling firm Betfair planned on using a giant octopus model to promote betting during the 2014 World Cup, but when the lorry transporting the model broke down in London’s busy Oxford Circus, causing a traffic jam, the company gained quite a bit of unexpected coverage.
-Luckily, Betfair was able to turn it around by apologizing on social media.
+Gambling firm Betfair planned on using a giant octopus model to promote betting during the 2014 World Cup.But when the lorry transporting the model broke down in London’s busy Oxford Circus, causing a traffic jam, the company gained quite a bit of unexpected coverage.
+Luckily, they were able to turn it around by apologizing on social media.

 Want more lessons and examples of how brands have made experiential marketing work for them?
 Check out Inside Experiential Marketing: Big-Name Brands Share Secrets to Success.